 Let's count.
 There is a schematic in Practical Electronics For Beginners 4th edition.
 I've built that up, and will add some CPLD counter logic, along with a micro to output the SPI to a 7seg counter module.

 The goal is relative accuracy.
 Not absolute.
 No GPS here.
 I'm going from 60 to 6,000 cycles.
+This is just meant to be fun.

 1.2 Initial Notes: Counting the Hz

 pseudo code goal: